PinewoodPip/epip/docs/Features/UI.md

 ﻿# UI improvements
 Epip contains a plethora of functional and cosmetic improvements over the base game UI.
 Big thanks to Elric for the new art assets used!

+Numerous new UIs have also been added for various purposes.
+Some of these have dedicated pages on them under the "Major Features" section, other minor ones are documented here instead.

 ## Target Status Bar

 ### Resistance and B/H Display